Blogs/AI

 Strengths

-• Reliable results for standard printed text based on my tests
+• Reliable performance for standard printed text

 Weaknesses